john-parton/slatedb-nbd/README.md

 capabilities with standard filesystem tools and applications that expect block device interfaces.

+Note: The overall design is considered stable, but it is not recommended to use this project for data that cannot be reproduced at this time.

 ## Features

 - Exposes SlateDB as a standard Linux block device via NBD